8infy/SorterFinder/README.md

 # SorterFinder
-A header-only library, which sorts your arrays with all kinds of different sorting algorithms.
+## A header-only library, which sorts your arrays with all kinds of different sorting algorithms.
 Also supports some searching algorithms + union/intersection.
 Intended as an educational tool.
-Feel free to change/use the code however you want.
+Feel free to change/use the code however you want
 ---
 ## Each sorting member function is available in 4 overloads
 -   `SorterFinder::QuickSort(std::vector<T>& vec)` -> Takes in a vector of type T.